BurningSlime1233/Azebane/Wvaerivior.md

 [[The Nivernic Coast]]

 ## Politics
-The Dukes of all 5 territories vote when it comes to decision making over general or globa
+The Dukes of all 5 territories vote when it comes to decision making over general or global problems.
+If the problem pertains to one territory, the vote of the Duke of that territory counts as 3 votes so they can only be overruled by all 4 other Dukes disagreeing with them.